The Liquidation Process

-You likely have many questions about placing your company into liquidation, and we’re here to help.
-We provide director-focused professional advice to ensure that you get the best outcome for your circumstances.
+You likely have many questions about placing your insolvent company into liquidation, and we’re here to help.
+We provide director-focused professional advice to ensure you get the best outcome for your circumstances.
 In this blog, we’re telling you about the liquidation process.

 What is liquidation?

-A voluntary liquidation is the formal closure of a Limited Company and is decided upon by the directors and shareholders.
-Remember that compulsory liquidation is different, as it is decided by the creditors.
-Each liquidation process must be carried out by a licensed insolvency practitioner who will act as the appointed liquidator.
+A creditors’ voluntary liquidation (CVL) is the formal closure of a Limited Company and is decided upon by the directors and shareholders.
+Remember that compulsory liquidation is different, as it is decided by the outstanding creditors.

 If you’re considering liquidation, we always advise that you obtain some free, independent advice before making any decisions and starting the liquidation process.
 You must ensure that you check the implications for the company’s directors should the business be placed into liquidation.

 There can be many hidden extras when it comes to liquidation, and by seeking advice from a trusted provider, you can ensure that you are aware of these potential risks before entering the liquidation process.
+You should only choose from licensed insolvency practitioners when you decide to liquidate a company.

 Liquidation process meeting